AdrianaBroadnax/ReadMeGenerator/generatedREADME.md

-# MazeGen
+# ReadMeGenerator

-a mazde generator
+It's a generator that makes readme

 ## Installation

-from the app store
+apple store

 ## Usage

-by clicking start on the app and seeing how many mazes you can complete
+to help guide me thru projects

 ## Contribution

-by making the maze
+by completing each task

 ## Testing

-yes
+y

 ## Questions

+If you have any questions, contact me on Github here undefined or by email at undefined.